fork-handles/forkhandles/result4k/README.md

 Result4k works with the grain of the Kotlin language.
 Kotlin does not have language support for monads (known as "do notation" or "for comprehensions" in other languages).
 A pure monadic approach becomes verbose and awkward.
 Therefore, Result4k lets you use early returns to avoid deep nesting when propagating errors.

+## Documentation

+We really need some - but everyone is so busy.
+If you'd like to write a blog post send a PR and we'll reference it here.

+In the meantime there is a [YouTube playlist](https://youtube.com/playlist?list=PL1ssMPpyqochiZj41oLAtvht4ScUurHJH) that demonstrates how to refactor from Kotlin exceptions to Result4k, or you can read Chapter 19 of the excellent (ahem) book [Java to Kotlin - A Refactoring Guidebook](https://java-to-kotlin.dev/).

 ## Testing

 There is a supplementary library for Kotest matchers available [here](https://github.com/MrBergin/result4k-kotest-matchers).